-A schema mistake is the most expensive kind of bug — it lives for years, every backfill makes it worse, and the migration that would fix it is the one nobody wants to schedule.
-These prompts force AI to walk the schema from the perspective of a future engineer who has to query it under load, migrate it under live writes, or scale it 10× in volume.
-They cover the failures that survive code review: TEXT-for-everything types, JSON columns with implicit undocumented shape, cascade rules that don’t match application intent, missing composite indexes for the queries the product actually runs.
-Pair with the API contract review prompts so the schema and the API don’t drift apart.
+A schema mistake is the most expensive kind of bug.
+It lives for years, every backfill makes it worse, and the migration that would fix it is the one nobody wants to schedule.
+These prompts force an AI model to walk the schema from the perspective of a future engineer who has to query it under load, migrate it under live writes, or scale it 10x in volume.
+They target the failures that survive code review: TEXT-for-everything types, JSON columns with an implicit undocumented shape, cascade rules that do not match application intent, and missing composite indexes for the queries the product actually runs.
+Pair them with the API contract review prompts so the schema and the API do not drift apart.

 Best for